When a California company wants to bring in investors through a private

 (with net worth determined exclusive of homes, home furnishings and automobiles

-AND the investment not exceeding 10 percent of that net worth); OR
+AND the investment not exceeding 10 percent of that net worth); OR - Investing less than $2,500 total in the company, including any investments

 made during the prior 12 months.